Non-unique decompositions of mixed states and deterministic energy transfers

-Despite these different ensemble representations, evolution under $H_{\rm JC}$ yields identical reduced states $\rho_A(t)$, consistent with the fact that the different decompositions cannot be distinguished.
-Wigner functions corresponding to these decompositions are visualized in the supplemental materials, highlighting the non-uniqueness of mixed-state representations.
+The approximation holds in the limit of large $|\alpha|$, where $e^{-2|\alpha|^2}$ becomes negligible \cite{buvzek1992superpositions,glauber1963coherent,sudarshan1963equivalence,weedbrook2012gaussian}.
+For both ensemble representations in Eq.~\ref{eq:rho_mixture}, evolution under $H_{\rm JC}$ yields identical reduced states $\rho_A(t)$, consistent with the fact that the different decompositions cannot be distinguished.
+Wigner functions corresponding to these decompositions are visualized in the SM, highlighting the non-uniqueness of mixed-state representations.

-Beyond this theoretical perspective, the preparation and control of Schrödinger cat states and their statistical mixtures have become central themes in contemporary experimental physics~\cite{CSS2,Catstate1,Catstate2,Catstate3}.
-The DEH protocol thus aligns naturally with these developments, suggesting that this protocol could have concrete implications for ongoing efforts to generate and manipulate nonclassical superposition states.
+Beyond this theoretical perspective, the preparation and control of Schrödinger cat states and their statistical mixtures have become central themes in contemporary experimental physics~\cite{cotte2022experimental,yang2025hot,he2023fast,putterman2025hardware}.The DEH protocol thus aligns naturally with these developments, suggesting that this protocol could have concrete implications for ongoing efforts to generate and manipulate nonclassical superposition states.

-The JC example also illustrates ``approximate" DEH: slightly different mixed source states produce qubit states that remain operationally indistinguishable (Fig.~\ref{fig:DEH_approx}).
-Small deviations $\epsilon$ in the source—quantified via quantum relative entropy\cite{relativeentropy,relativeentropy2,relativeentropy3}—lead to at most $\epsilon$-bounded differences in harvested energy, confirming the robustness of DEH.
-The analytic expressions and solutions are listed in the supplemental materials.
+The JC example also illustrates ``approximate" DEH (which is a quantum version of proposition~\ref{prop:DEH_GPT_Perturbation}): slightly different mixed source states produce qubit states that remain operationally indistinguishable (Fig.~\ref{fig:DEH_approx}).